piwi-gon/webDate/README.md

 includes a simple-admin-frontend for adding new recipients

 TODOs:
-set sender-address to be variable set logging on/off send password to newly generated recipient some checks in the dialogs for input
+send password to newly generated recipient some checks in the dialogs for input